r-swift/Group-4-Project-1/README.md

 Can I use a company's ESG score to determine whether or not I should invest in a company?

-We secured a dataset from Kaggle.com, containing 722 companies spread across 47 Sectors, this dataset contained ESG grading and scoring. (where was their data derived) (quick ref to where this is in our repo).
-This grading broke the companies into grading bins, AA, A, BBB, BB, B.
+We secured a dataset from Kaggle.com, containing 722 companies spread across 47 Sectors, this dataset contained ESG grading and scoring.
+This grading broke the companies into grading bins, AA, A, BBB, BB, B. The Kaggle csv derived it's data from ESG Compare.
+This csv is within our data.csv file above.

 We then used the AlphaVantage API to pull stock data for the companies in order to isolate 5 year price average and EPS data.
 We were able to clean and merge our API data into one dataset, (name of that dataset)